Monday’s ‘Days Of Our Lives’ Spoilers: Stefan Enlists Ben To Look Into Ted’s Murder

 Of course, Ben’s girlfriend, Ciara Brady (Victoria Konefal) will insist on helping Ben with his task, and the two will seemingly end up in Kate Roberts’ (Lauren Koslow) room at the Salem Inn.

-The pair will hide under the bed as they listen to Kate have a private conversation, and possibly even help them in their quest to prove that Stefan is an innocent man.
+The pair will hide under the bed as they listen to Kate have a private conversation and possibly even help them in their quest to prove that Stefan is an innocent man.

 Meanwhile, Days of Our Lives viewers will also watch as Anna DiMera (Leann Hunley) comes face-to-face with Tony DiMera (Thaao Penghlis) on the streets of Salem.

 The couple won’t have a joyous reunion.
-Instead, Anna will slap Tony across the face twice, likely due to the fact that he didn’t contact her to tell her that he was still alive, and that he also married Nicole Walker (Arianne Zucker).
+Instead, Anna will slap Tony across the face twice, likely due to the fact that he didn’t contact her to tell her that he was still alive and that he also married Nicole Walker (Arianne Zucker).

 Elsewhere in Salem, John Black (Drake Hogestyn) will plan a big surprise for his beloved wife, Dr. Marlena Evans (Deidre Hall) as their wedding anniversary approaches.

-However, those plans may be interrupted with Chloe Lane (Nadia Bjorlin) comes to Marlena to ask her for a favor.
+However, those plans may be interrupted when Chloe Lane (Nadia Bjorlin) comes to Marlena to ask her for a favor.
 Chloe will beg Marlena to speak with Nicole about her recent behavior.

 Marlena, who is a shrink, will try to work her magic on Nicole.
 However, it won’t go well.
 As many fans already know, Kristen DiMera (Stacy Haiduk) is currently pretending to be Nicole in an elaborate mask and wig, and she won’t take kindly to Marlena, one of her biggest enemies, trying to give her advice on how to live her life.